 The system selection process includes hiring a licensed on-site designer who will complete a site and soil analysis and submit a design to the County for their approval and permit.
-The permits have a validity period of four years and the cost is around \$1,250, but add \$500 if a backhoe is needed for the holes.
-The two most commonly used designers are Jack Cory 360-378-4900 and Rick Petro 360-376-2762.
-A full list of approved designers is available via the link shown below.
+The permits have a validity period of five years and the cost is around \$2,000-\$2,500. but add \$500 if a backhoe is needed for the holes.
+A full list of approved designers is available on the San Juan County website..